jakemcc/jakemccrary.com/source/_posts/2020-09-25-creating-a-custom-kindle-dictionary.markdown

 It was interesting creating another dictionary so long after I made my first couple.
 Some of the new features, like the ability to require an exact word match, would have been useful for my [second dictionary](/blog/2013/07/09/releasing-the-functional-javascript-companion/).
-The actual markup recommendations has changed over the years but luckily my [Dune dictionary](https://gumroad.com/l/dune-dictionary) still works
+The actual markup recommendations have changed over the years but luckily my [Dune dictionary](https://gumroad.com/l/dune-dictionary) still works.
 I'm not constantly checking that it works, so if Amazon had changed something and it broke, I probably wouldn't notice until someone reported it.

-The Kindle documentation is much now compared to 2013.
-It still isn't great.
+The Kindle documentation is much better now compared to 2013 but it still isn't great.

 It is also a bummer that `kindlegen` is gone.
 It was nice to be able to convert the input files from the command line.
 I also think this means you can no longer make a dictionary from a Linux machine as I don't remember seeing Kindle Previewer support.

-If you're ever in a situation where you think a custom dictionary would be useful, feel free to reach out[^3].
+If you're ever in a situation where you think a custom dictionary would be useful, feel free to reach out.

-[^3]: I haven't shared my generation code here as I think it is less interesting than talking about what is required to make a dictionary.

 Go forth and make dictionaries.